 For advanced users, Vectary offers intuitive mesh-modeling in edit mode.
 Similar to importing projects, you can create it from scratch or edit an existing one you imported, or placed on the scene from the library.
 When you’re finished with 3D modeling, continue with generating your embed code.

 Once you are ready and have your project and 3D object prepared, creating a WebAR embed code is really easy and straightforward.
-Our software does all the work for you with a simple click on the Generate button in the Publish tab.
+Our software does all the work for you with a simple click on the Share button and toggle Share to web.
 Once this is finished an iframe code is generated and is ready to be used in your HTML code.

 You have the option to customize the outcome of your embed in the advanced menu:

 Sometimes it is good to preview your WebAR viewer before embedding, or you just want to share the Augmented Reality preview with your colleagues and clients.
-To do so, go to Format settings and choose Link.
-Open the generated link in a new tab.
+Go to Share click Share to web, copy the direct link and open it in a new tab.

-Just copy and paste the web embed into your site.
-In Format Viewer settings and choose Link.
+Just copy and paste the web embed into your site from the Share section.
 The principle is the same as the YouTube embed code.
 You can also embed files in services like Squarespace, Wix, Shopify, Weebly, Webflow, or similar.

 Users familiar with HTML code can edit the generated iframe code.
 For now, only the basic parameters such as width, height, and border frame can be changed.
 In the future, there will be more customization and editable options available in the embed code.
 These will be accessible without the need for any coding skills.
 So for example, if you want to resize and make your embed smaller so it fits nicely onto your website, change the attributes “width” and “height” to fit your needs.
 We recommend keeping framerborder at value “0” to make the object blend in nicely with the background.

 Embedded objects on the website are the final results of 3D designs created in the Vectary editor.
 However, Vectary takes it one step further and allows you to edit already embedded WebAR projects and change them in real-time.
-Open the project in Vectary, make your changes and re-generate the code.
+Open the project in Vectary, make your changes and refresh it next to the Share to web settings.
 All changes should be applied instantly.

 WebAR testing is now a part of the free plan with a limited number of views.
 Check our pricing to learn more.